gp2u/opendata4covid19/README.md

 If you use Windows, I'm sorry but I can't help.

-I don't use Windows bbut feel free to add instructions here!
+I don't use Windows but feel free to add instructions here!

 ## Extra Files